The Atlas Orthogonal Chiropractic Technique

 The Instrument allows for precise adjustment to the atlas but without the need to pop or twist your neck.
 Removing the need to pop and twist your neck, not only makes the adjustment safer and gentle it also, allows for the same adjustment to be performed again if needed.

-The Activator Chiropractic Technique
+The Activator Technique

 The Activator Method Chiropractic Technique is a gentle, low-force approach to chiropractic care.
 The technique has been used safely on patients of all ages since the late 1960s, bringing relief to people with a variety of health concerns.

 The Impulse instrument provides a controlled, fast thrust that is comfortable for the patient.
 In fact, adjustments with the instrument are so quick and measured, the body’s muscles are less likely to resist, allowing for a more precise and accurate adjustment.
 By restoring spinal balance, chiropractic care aids the body in healing itself.
-The Activator Method Chiropractic Technique accomplishes this goal through safe, effective and gentle low-force adjustments.
+The Activator Method Chiropractic Technique accomplishes this goal through safe, effective and gentle low force adjustments.